 if there are peanuts or peanut oils hidden in any of the foods you order.
 For

 example, some cooks thicken chili with peanut butter.

-that no amount of peanut is safe.
-Some people are so severely allergic to
+- Some people are so severely allergic to

 peanuts that being near them or breathing air that contains peanut residue can

 - Let others know that you or your child

 has a peanut allergy.
 Make sure that all caregivers (such as school